DragonX-cloud/dji_flutter_plugin/README.md

 ##### 3. Update android/app/build.gradle
 Open the android/app/build.grade file and update the following:
-- Set defaultConfig parameters with minSdkVersion 24 and targetSdkVersion 30 (the Target SDK to 30 and not 31, as it caused issues with the Manifest merge).
+- Set defaultConfig parameters with minSdkVersion 24 and targetSdkVersion 32.
 Also, **add and make sure multiDexEnabled is set to TRUE**:
 ```
 android {